-We are delighted to be undertaking joint projects with the Pathfinder Collection at RAF Wyton, near Huntingdon, Cambridgeshire.
+We are delighted to be partnered with the Pathfinder Collection at RAF Wyton, near Huntingdon, Cambridgeshire, who have on display some of our best material, in particular the Deverill Collection.

-The Pathfinder Collection at Wyton is dedicated to No. 8 Pathfinder Group of Bomber Command, the RAF’s only officially recognized elite force.
+The Collection is dedicated to No. 8 Pathfinder Group of Bomber Command, the RAF’s only officially recognized elite force.

 During the Second World War, RAF Station Wyton was the main Pathfinder airfield.
 It was very close to Huntingdon where Pathfinder Headquarters was situated, and Air Commodore Donald Bennett, the commander of the Pathfinders, had his marital home on the station.